Domenikus/game-bot/README.md

 # Apex Legends API key
 APEX_API_KEY=

-# Allowed requests per minute for Apex Legends API, default is 30.
-Adjust it as needed for a production API key
-APEX_RATE_LIMIT=30

 # League of Legends API key
 LOL_API_KEY=

-# Number of matches which will be fetched from lol api to calculate for example 'recent most played champion'.
-Higher number will decrease performance.
-Default is 20
-LOL_MATCH_COUNT=20

-# Allowed requests per second for League of Legends API, default is 1.
-Default value will fit for personal API key, for production you can enter 5
-LOL_RATE_LIMIT=1

 # Teamfight Tactics API key
 TFT_API_KEY=

-# Allowed requests per second for Teamfight Tactics API, default is 1.
-Default value will fit for personal API key, for production you can enter 5
-TFT_RATE_LIMIT=1

 # Specifies the region in which you are playing.
 LOL_REGION=euw1

 #Auto update period in seconds 1800 = 30m
 AUTO_UPDATE_INTERVAL=1800

 #Comma seperared list of teamsepak identity id's which should be able to use !admin commands
 ADMINS=

 #Specify how the application will log messages like erros.
-Default will be daily.
+Default will be stack.
-LOG_CHANNEL=daily
+LOG_CHANNEL=stack

 # Default is 'info' if you want to debug the application may you want to change this to 'debug'
 LOG_LEVEL=info

 ```